-Students in Year 2 who have been allowed to progress to the MSc may go on to undertake project work leading to the award of MSc.
-The project work will normally take place during an 12-week period from the end of May until mid-August in the same academic year and students are expected to be on campus full-time during this period and available for regular meetings with academic staff.
+Students who have been allowed to progress to the MSc may go on to undertake project work leading to the award of MSc.
+The project work will normally take place during an 11-week period from the end of May until mid-August in the same academic year and students are expected to be on campus full-time during this period and available for regular meetings with academic staff.

-The project work begins with a preparatory week of courses including a course on Actuarial Modelling which is linked to the subject CP2 of the UK actuarial profession.
+The project work begins with a preparatory week of courses.
 That is followed normally by two case studies, each undertaken over about five weeks.
-Immediately following that, additional written assessments take place (in the final week) - these are linked to exemptions from UK actuarial profession subjects CP2 and CP3.

-Students normally have a choice of two case studies.
+Students normally have a choice of two pairs of two case studies.
 At the end of each case study, the student submits a substantial written report for assessment.
 Both count equally for the award of the MSc.
 The assessment of the first case study should normally be completed, and feedback given to the student, before the student begins to write the report on second case study.